This is the first real decision in home espresso, and most buying guides don't explain it well.

 Best Semi-Auto Picks

-Breville Barista Express on Amazon — Built-in grinder, lower barrier to entry.
+→ Shop Breville Barista Express on Amazon

 Super-Automatic: Convenience, Consistency, Lower Ceiling